juhana/vorple-if.com/docs/filters.md

 ## Input filters

-Input filters hook into commands that the user types and can potentially change them before they reach the interpreter.
+Input filters observe and can potentially change commands that the user types before they reach the interpreter.
 Some use cases could be for example allowing characters that Inform doesn't usually accept as input, or expanding the parser in ways that would be impossible or impratical to do with Inform.

 If the player input changes after going through filters, Inform receives this changed input as if it were what the player typed.
 There's no way to tell from